Howard's Miracle Plums

 While the name may suggest that Howard’s Miracle plum is marvel of the stone fruit world, its origin is actually a case of mistaken identity.
 Developed by Frederick H. Howard, the hybrid fruit was claimed to be a cross of a greengage and a Satsuma plum and described as being "unlike that of any known plum".
 Howard concluded that his namesake plum was worthy of miracle status.
 However, its parentage is genetically improbable, since the Satsuma is an Asian plum and the greengage is a European plum, such a hybridization is nearly impossible.
 Nevertheless, its name stuck and myth became legend.

 The Howard’s Miracle plum was first discovered in 1941 in Montebello, CA by Frederick Howard.
 It was later patented in 1946 and formally introduced to the market the following year.
 The trees are not prolific bearers and are exceptionally rare.
-They thrive in Southern California because of their minimal chill requirement.
-Howard’s Miracle plums are not usually shipped commercially because of their delicate quality, but they have become a favorite among stone fruit growing enthusiasts and most often sold at farmers’ markets.
+They tive in Southern California because of their minimal chill requirement.
+Howard’s Miracle plums are not usually shipped commercially because of their delicate quality, but they have become a favorite among stone fruit growing enthusiasts and most often ld at farmers’ markets.